aditya95sriram/bn-slim/README.md

 The data from the experimental evaluation for the paper are available as `<method>_data.csv` files for the scores and `<method>_activity.csv` files for the improvement activity within the `experiments/expert` folder.

+The script `generate_constraints.py` was used to randomly select a subset of constraints (an equal number for each type) from the ground truth networks.